 Refer to Publication 596, Earned Income Credit or Publication 596 (SP) Credito por Ingreso del Trabajo for information on the following:

 - Residency Test and Military Personnel

 - Kidnapped Child

 2Foster Child.
-For EITC, a child is your foster child if the child is placed with you by an authorized placement agency or by judgment, decree, or other order of any court of competent jurisdiction.
+For purposes of the EITC, a child is your eligible foster child if the child is placed with you by an authorized placement agency or by judgment, decree, or other order of any court of competent jurisdiction.
 (An authorized placement agency includes a state or local government agency or an Indian tribal government.
-It also includes a tax-exempt organization licensed by a state or an Indian tribal government.)
+It may also include a tax-exempt organization licensed by a state or an organization authorized by an Indian tribal government.)

 3Permanently and totally disabled.
-Your child is permanently and totally disabled if both of the following apply: The child cannot engage in any substantial gainful activity because of a physical or mental condition and a doctor determines the condition has lasted or can be expected to last at least a year or lead to death.
+Your child is permanently and totally disabled if both of the following apply: The child cannot engage in any substantial gainful activity because of a physical or mental condition and it is medically determined that the condition has lasted or can be expected to last at least a year or lead to death.